matthew-kelly/math-game/math_game.md

 ## Classes
 - Math Game
-  - Main class, holds structure of game, game loop (alternates players turns), keeps track of current_player?
+  - Main class, holds structure of game, game loop (alternates players turns)
   - defines structure, creates new players, new turns, and new questions
   - I/O?
     - no
 - Player
-  - player1, player2
+  - id: 1, 2
-  - tracks life total
+  - tracks life total, keeps track of current_player
   - I/O?
     - no
+## Methods
 - Turn
-  - new obj created for each turn
-  - calls for new question obj
+  - calls for new question
   - includes checking for game over (no lives left)?
   - I/O?
     - no